Custom Gas Token

 CrossDomainMessenger

-The CrossDomainMessenger contracts on both L1 and L2 MUST NOT be able to faciliate the transfer of native asset on custom gas token chains due to their tight coupling with ether and the OptimismPortal and L2ToL1MessagePasser contracts.
+The CrossDomainMessenger contracts on both L1 and L2 MUST NOT be able to facilitate the transfer of native asset on custom gas token chains due to their tight coupling with ether and the OptimismPortal and L2ToL1MessagePasser contracts.

 It is possible to support this in the future with a redesign of the CrossDomainMessenger contract.
-It would need to have conditional logic based on being a custom gas token chain and faciliate transfer of the ERC20 token to the end user on the other side.
+It would need to have conditional logic based on being a custom gas token chain and facilitate transfer of the ERC20 token to the end user on the other side.
 It adds a layer of extra state modifying calls so it may not be worth adding.

 The following methods MUST revert when CALLVALUE is non zero: